teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     `factoids-v3` package adopts only `factoid` and `factoids`; `off`, disable and unload preserve the saved built-ins, while `observe` shadows without a second visible answer or recall mutation.
+21. **MB760 — factoid-write authorization gate:** complete in source.
+The distinct `data.factoids.write` service accepts only bounded upsert/delete operations from runtime-issued invocations in policy `on`.
+Numeric author identity and core levels authorize deletion; no package, command, recall counter or live factoid adopts the capability.

 The quote path is stabilized and receives no further expansion here.
-After MB759, `whatis` must wait for a distinct recall-counter authority; `learn` and `forget` require a separately reviewed write capability.
-Until then, a live pilot may promote only the two pure readers on one development channel and must retain immediate policy rollback.
+After MB760, `whatis` must still wait for distinct recall-counter authority. `learn` and `forget` may move only in a later reversible adoption milestone; MB760 grants neither command nor package any write permission.
+A live pilot may still promote only the two pure readers on one development channel and must retain immediate policy rollback.

 ## Extraction order